HMS Beagle (H30)

 HMS Beagle was a B-class destroyer built for the Royal Navy (RN) around 1930.
 Initially assigned to the Mediterranean Fleet, she was transferred to the Home Fleet in 1936.
 She spent most of World War II on escort duty, taking part in the Norwegian Campaign, the Battle of the Atlantic, Operation Torch, the Russian Convoys, and in the Normandy landings before accepting the surrender of the German garrison of the Channel Islands the day after the formal German surrender on 9 May together with another ship.

 One exception to this pattern was when she helped to evacuate British soldiers and civilians in the Battle of France in 1940.
-In the war Beagle assisted in sinking one German submarine and claimed to have shot down two German aircraft.
+During the war Beagle assisted in sinking one German submarine and claimed to have shot down two German aircraft.
 Redundant after the war, she was broken up for scrap in 1946.